-In Insect Insight, Annika Liljedahl revisits the aesthetic solutions that characterised her earlier artworks with partly different thematics.
+In Insect Insight, Annika Liljedahl revisited the aesthetic solutions that characterised her earlier artworks with partly different thematics.
 By using the insect as a metaphor for transformation and survival, she urges us to think about the insect, which is threatened by human impact on nature, even though we’re completely dependent on it for our survival.
-The installations depict frightening and sometimes disturbing situations in the insect world.
+The installations depicted frightening and sometimes disturbing situations in the insect world.
 Liljedahl’s insects are grotesque but also beautiful – just as they are in reality.
 They’re composed of materials that arouse conflicting emotions: fragile silk fabric meets menacing pins, lovingly sewn edges juxtaposed with crumpled wire.

 The idea to work with Lo Kristenson was born when Annika Liljedahl heard her music in Helena Lopac’s radio documentary about the composer that was broadcast in the Meet the Musician series on P2 in 2017.

-The exhibition is on display in Artipelag’s Artbox.
+The exhibition was displayed in Artipelag’s Artbox.

 ”Seen as art, the Insect Insight exhibition stands out as one of the more interesting on this summer’s cultural scene.”– Leif Mattsson, omkonst.se